Jarryd460/NukeBuildWithGithubActions/README.md

 * Once installed run dotnet-gitversion in a Git directory to ensure the install was successful.
 It must be run in a git directory to generate the version for the repository.
 * Run "dotnet-gitversion init" and go through the wizard to setup GitVersion which will generate a GitVersion.yml file once you have finished wizard and saved changes.

-### Github Actions
+### Github Actions and Debugging

 * To test Github Actions locally, you will need Docker installed locally.
-* Once installed, install chocolate and run "choco act-cli" to install act.
+* Once installed, install chocolate and run "choco install act-cli" to install Act.
-* Run act -W ./github/workflows/{workflow}.yml.
+* Run act --env-file my.env --secret-file my.secrets --verbose -W ./.github/workflows/{workflow}.yml.
 It only supports jobs that run on linux.
-When running for the first time, act will ask you about the image you would like to use (micro, medium and large).
+When running for the first time, Act will ask you about the image you would like to use (micro, medium and large).
+By default Act triggers a push event.
+    * Run "git ls-files --eol" to determine the end of line used by the build.sh file (Carage Return, Line Feed (CRLF) or Line Feed (LF)).
+If it is CRLF then you will need to change it and save it as LF.
+You can do this by opening the file in Notepad++ and got to Edit -> EOL Conversion -> Unix (LF).
+    The reason for needing to do this is because when using Act to test our Github Actions workflows, Act will spawn up a Docker container and mount the location of the repository and execute the specified workflow(s) which executes build.sh as one of it's steps but because the repository was cloned onto a Windows machine, CRLF is used for line endings which bash shell interprets incorrectly because it expects LF line endings.
+* Workflows that use cache@2 action, need the my.env file configuration to work otherwise you will get an error about the cache url not being found (https://github.com/nektos/act/issues/329#issuecomment-942854810).
+    * However just including the file is not enough, you will get a refused connection error.
+You need to allow the connection by
 * Depending on your choice, it will determine how  many Github Actions will be supported.
 I suggest that the largest image be chosen.
 Once selected, a .actrc will be created under your username (c:\Users\jondoe\.actrc).
 This is where configuration for act is stored.
-    * With trigger: act push -W ./github/workflows/{workflow}.yml
+    * With trigger: act push -W ./.github/workflows/{workflow}.yml
-    * With Job: act pull_request -j {job name} -W ./github/workflows/{workflow}.yml
+    * With Job: act pull_request -j {job name} -W ./.github/workflows/{workflow}.yml
 * To enable verbose logging in Github Actions, add the following to settings -> secrets -> actions:
     * ACTIONS_RUNNER_DEBUG=true
     * ACTIONS_STEP_DEBUG=true